TrueBitFoundation/truebit-toolchain/README.md

 ## Docker Guide

 The truebit-toolchain docker image is built from the submodules in the `./modules` directory.

+The `./workspace` directory is meant to be mounted into the image, and can be used to compile, interpret and test wasm code.

 #### Building the Image